-The Minister for Planning has approved Amendment VC152 introducing a more streamlined and consistent approach to facilitate the development of residential aged care (RAC) facilities.
+Amendment VC152 introduced a more streamlined and consistent approach to the development of residential aged care facilities.

-Victoria needs more RAC facilities to meet existing and future demand from an ageing population.
-Supporting RAC facilities within existing residential areas will allow older people to live in appropriate housing and remain in their local community.
+Victoria needs more residential aged care facilities to meet existing and future demand from an ageing population.
+Incorporating these facilities within existing residential areas will allow older people to live in appropriate housing and remain in their local community.

 More information about ageing trends in Victoria: